October 7, 20257 min ReadLast reviewed December 31, 2025

 1. Artificial Tears / Lubricants

 Many standard eye drops contain preservatives like Benzalkonium Chloride (BAK).
-While effective at keeping the bottle sterile, BAK is toxic to the corneal cells with frequent use.
+While effective at keeping the bottle sterile, frequent exposure to some preservatives (including BAK) can irritate the ocular surface in some people.

 Single-dose preservative-free vials beside a multi-dose bottle with a sterile filter cap.